 2. Resources for hospital teams working on the MOM Initiative are in the online Tool Box for Hospital Implementation.

-April 6, 2017 - Supporting Kangaroo Care in Your NICU: View Recording - Download Slides
+October 6, 3016 - Supporting Milk Supply: View Recording - Download Slides

 October 12, 2017 - MOM NICU Journeys: Part III (South Florida): View Recording - Download Slides